ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 parameters
-  Program parameters passed to the started program, which might be a list in parentheses or a string in single quotation marks
+  The program parameters are passed to the started program, which can be a list in parentheses or a string in single quotation marks.

   | **required**: False
   | **type**: str